anushm20/turvo-banking/README.md

 Processor takes the token and based on the services selected and completed, it will either place the token in next counter or mark the status as completed.

 <h2> Available services : </h2>
-1. CRUD operations for creating a Bank (No REST End Points)
+1. CRUD operations for creating a Bank (No REST End Points) <br/>
-2. CRUD operations for creating a Branch of Bank(No REST End Points)
+2. CRUD operations for creating a Branch of Bank(No REST End Points)<br/>
-3. CRUD operations for creating services in Bank
+3. CRUD operations for creating services in Bank<br/>
-4. CRUD operations for Mapping a Bank service to a Branch
+4. CRUD operations for Mapping a Bank service to a Branch<br/>
-5. CRUD operations for creating a Counter in a Branch
+5. CRUD operations for creating a Counter in a Branch<br/>
-6. CRUD operations for creating a Customer in a Bank
+6. CRUD operations for creating a Customer in a Bank<br/>
-7. CRUD operations for creating a Token
+7. CRUD operations for creating a Token <br/>
-8. Different services for taking actions on a token in a Counter
+8. Different services for taking actions on a token in a Counter<br/>

 <h2>Assumptions : </h2>
-1. Only one service is done at a particular counter
+1. Only one service is done at a particular counter <br/>
 2. Service to Service counters should be provided using the application.
-Also, for a multi counter service, order of counters should be given correctly using the application
+Also, for a multi counter service, order of counters should be given correctly using the application<br/>
-3. In case of Multi Services , a single token with the list of services will be used across different counters.
+3. In case of Multi Services , a single token with the list of services will be used across different counters. <br/>
 4. Same token will be pushed to different counters.
-Customer will be moved counter by counter, based on priority he will come up in the next counter
+Customer will be moved counter by counter, based on priority he will come up in the next counter <br/>
 5. Minimum validations are applied in code.
-Prototype works for cases which have proper data.
+Prototype works for cases which have proper data.<br/>
-6. Based on the problem statement, an assumption is made that tokens should be allocated to token counters in advance.
+6. Based on the problem statement, an assumption is made that tokens should be allocated to token counters in advance. <br/>

 <h2>Build Instructions : </h2>
 This is a simple Spring boot application.